Entropy is Conserved in Hawking Radiation as Tunneling: a Revisit of the Black Hole Information Loss Paradox: Conclusions

 In this work, we have significantly expanded our self-consistent theory for the resolution of the paradox for black hole information loss.
 In the picture of Hawking radiation as tunneling \cite{pw00}, we have earlier pointed out the existence of correlations among radiations whenever the emission spectrum or the tunneling probabilities are non-thermal.
 While phenomenological, this resolution, first proposed by us in an earlier communication \cite{zcz09}, is firmly supported by statistical theory.
 Although we reply on the results from a semi-classical treatment of Hawking radiation as tunneling, there is no room for comprise regarding our main conclusion for the existence of correlation as we have shown here for the various type of black holes.
 Whenever the Hawking radiation spectrum takes a non-thermal form, correlations must exist among radiated particles, irrespective of the nature for these emissions being charged or neutral, massive or massless particles, etc.

 By comparing the amount of information that can be encoded into this correlation with the mutual information of quantum information theory as we did previously \cite{zcz09}, we have shown in this work for an extensive list of black holes that the amount of information is always precisely equal to the mutual information.
 Due to the tunneling or the emission, the mass of a black hole decreases, that lowers the entropy of a black hole.
 According to the general second law of thermodynamics, the total entropy of the system, consisting of a black hole and its radiation, can never decrease.
 Thus, the tunneled particles as Hawking radiation must carry away entropy.
 Upon careful evaluation of the total entropy for radiated particles, including the contribution of the correlation, we find that the total entropy is conserved in the tunneling process, which supports the statement of unitary evolution for Hawking radiation as tunneling \cite{zcz09}.
 In addition to the standard Schwarzschild black holes we considered earlier \cite{zcz09}, the list of black holes we consider in this article includes Reissner-Nordstr\"{o}m black holes, Kerr black holes, and Kerr-Newman black holes.
-Surprisingly, or perhaps not so surprisingly, even when considering the corrections due to quantum gravity \cite{zheda} in the tunneling process, our conclusions remain true: there exists correlation among Hawking radiations if the emission spectrum is non-thermal; the total amount of correlation exactly balances the mutual entropy; the Hawking radiation is an entropy conserving process; and no information loss is expected.
-Within the framework of our result, we shall view the tunneling particles and the correlations as messengers capable of carrying away entropy and information to assure that the entropy for the total system is conserved or no information loss occurs.
-We have further extended our investigation into a non-commutative spacetime for a Schwarzschild black hole, where we again find that most of our conclusions remain true: the modified Hawking radiation spectrum is non-thermal; correlation exists and the amount of the correlation is equal to the mutual information; while the actual evaporation due to Hawking radiation becomes more complicated, in this case, we can again avoid the paradox of information loss through a recovery of the correlations among Hawking radiations.
+Surprisingly, or perhaps not so surprisingly, even when considering the corrections due to quantum gravity \cite{zheda} in the tunneling process, our conclusions remain true: there exists correlation among Hawking radiations if the emission spectrum is non-thermal; the total amount of correlation exactly balances the mutual entropy; the Hawking radiation is an entropy conserving process.
+Within the framework of our result, we shall view the tunneling particles and the correlations as messengers capable of carrying away entropy and information to assure that the entropy for the total system is conserved.